 Too many baby toys: Babies are fascinated by simple things like a spoon, plastic containers, and the outdoors.

 Unnecessary gadgets: Contrary to all the marketing, some baby gadgets on the market are not must-haves and can be expensive.
 Items might include a wipe warmer, a baby formula dispenser, or a baby food blender.
+Wait until the baby is here to determine the few things that are real must haves.

 Too many baby shoes: Babies will outgrow them quickly, and they aren't essential for their development.
 Add baby socks here, too!